FGL200/ts-sandbox/README.md

-This is a TS/JS Sandbox.
+This is a TS Sandbox.
-To start, open terminal and run the command `npm run dev`
+To start, open terminal and run the command `npm install` and `npm run dev`.

 Every time a file changes inside the `src` folder, the ternimal will automatically run your program.

-The program starts in `index.ts`
+The program starts in `src/index.ts`
-The program will crash if there is no index.ts found.
+The program will `crash` if there is `no index.ts found`.

 The program is dependent on:
 1. npm install typescript
-2. npm install -g onchange
+2. npm install onchange --save-dev

 To Recreate this from an empty folder:
 1. In terminal run `npm init` and press Enter until prompts are complete.
 2. Install:
-   npm install typescript
+   a. npm install typescript
-   npm install -g onchange
+   b. npm install onchange --save-dev
 3. In ternimal run `npx tsc --init`, this will create `tsconfig.json`
 4. In `tsconfig.json` uncomment the line containing `outDir` and change its value to `"./dist"` (usually on line 58) and save the file.
-5. In package.json remove everything and replace the value of `"scripts"` with:
+5. In `package.json` remove everything and replace the value of `"scripts"` with:
    "scripts": {
      "start": "npx tsc && echo Output: && node dist/index.js",
      "dev" : "onchange -i -k src/* -- npm run start"